bosslee/Launchbyte/pages/home.md

 ## What makes you the person to talk about it?

 I graduated from NUS Business School but I fell in love with Tech and start exploration on my own.
-I learn a lot from open source materials and online courses.
+I learn a lot from online materials and courses.
 While no certifications are given from self-learning, these skill sets help me both personally and professionally.

-Currently, I am a Technical Program Manager with Lazada Group
+Currently, I am a Technical Program Manager with Lazada Group.

 I am still learning and I believe the best way to learn is to teach.